MooncatCorps/mooncat-standard-tools/README.md

-# Mooncat Standard: Formatting
+# MooncatCorps Standard Tooling
-This repository contains several configuration files which instruct formatters on how to treat and format MooncatCorps code.
+This repository contains several configuration files for formatters, linters and much more.
+These have bee configured according to MooncatCorps standards in order to keep a clean and consistent ecosystem.

-It aims to make all MooncatContent uniform and readable.

-Mooncat generally abides by exploiting whitespace quite a lot and it does so in order to make every token as visible as possible.
-Of course, we're not putting whitespace around *each and every token*; just the ones we deem most important and in need of explicit recognition.
+These are configuration files that are completely independent of any projects and thus can be ported anywhere without fearing forgetting to include any particular components.
+All files can be used as-is.

+## Implementations

+### C++

+#### Clang
+- Clangd
+- Clang Tidy
+- Clang Format